 Some people grind because they have what dentists call “interferences” when they are chewing.
 These interferences prevent smooth operating of the upper teeth with the lower teeth and so diverts the jaw into a different action.

 In order to correct this situation you need to have a “Bite Analysis” done.
-At The Perfect Smile Studios, Cosmetic Dentist Dr. Doshi uses advanced digital technology to help analyse the teeth in your mouth that are under excessive pressure.
+At The Perfect Smile Studios, Dentist Dr. Doshi uses advanced digital technology to help analyse the teeth in your mouth that are under excessive pressure.
 He can often make simple adjustments to your bite and easily correct these interferences.

 However, the most common cause of teeth grinding is stress!
 Teeth grinding is a central nervous system phenomenon and so is our abilities to cope with stress.
 However, positive stress management can be enormously beneficial to teeth grinders.